 I was an Information Technology professional before I decided to go full-time with real estate investing and internet marketing.

-Way back in 2006, I decided to quit my job.
+Way back in 2006, a year after reading the book “Rich Dad Poor Dad” by Robert Kiyosaki, I wanted to quit my job.
 However, it took me 4 more years before I actually did.
 I decided to get out of the rat race when I suddenly realized that my job was literally killing me.
 At such an early age, I was diagnosed with hypertension with no underlying reason.
 I believe it was caused by severe stress from my work.

 I was an I.T.
 Manager back then, but by default, I was also the Oracle Database administrator/developer, Information Security Manager/Network Specialist/Server administrator, and Helpdesk Staff (we lacked manpower pretty bad, and this actually lasted for more than 3 years).